nghiant3223/nghiant3223.github.io/_posts/2023-07-23-prepared_statement_in_mysql_and_go.md

 According to the original [document](http://go-database-sql.org/prepared.html) of `database/sql`:

 > At the database level, a prepared statement is bound to a single database connection.
-The typical flow is that the client sends a SQL statement with placeholders to the server for preparation, the server responds with a statement ID, and then the client executes the statement by sending its ID and parameters.
+The typical flow is that the client sends a SQL statement with placeholders to the server for preparation, the server responds with a statement ID, and then the client executes the statement by sending its ID and parameters.<br/><br/>
 In Go, however, connections are not exposed directly to the user of the `database/sql` package.
 You don’t prepare a statement on a connection.
 You prepare it on a `DB` or a `Tx`.
 And `database/sql` has some convenience behaviors such as automatic retries.
-For these reasons, the underlying association between prepared statements and connections, which exists at the driver level, is hidden from your code.
+For these reasons, the underlying association between prepared statements and connections, which exists at the driver level, is hidden from your code.<br/><br/>

-Here’s how it works:
-1. When you prepare a statement, it’s prepared on a connection in the pool.
-2. The `Stmt` object remembers which connection was used.
-3. When you execute the `Stmt`, it tries to use the connection.
-If it’s not available because it’s closed or busy doing something else, it gets another connection from the pool *and re-prepares the statement with the database on another connection.*
+Here’s how it works:<br/>1.
+When you prepare a statement, it’s prepared on a connection in the pool.<br/>2.
+The `Stmt` object remembers which connection was used.<br/>3.
+When you execute the `Stmt`, it tries to use the connection.
+If it’s not available because it’s closed or busy doing something else, it gets another connection from the pool *and re-prepares the statement with the database on another connection.*<br/><br/>
 Because statements will be re-prepared as needed when their original connection is busy, it’s possible for high-concurrency usage of the database, which may keep a lot of connections busy, to create a large number of prepared statements.
 This can result in apparent leaks of statements, statements being prepared and re-prepared more often than you think, and even running into server-side limits on the number of statements.
->

 Due to the fact that prepared statements are re-prepared whenever their original connection is busy, the occurrence of the error in the incident, specifically `Error - 1461: Can't create more than max_prepared_stmt_count statements (current value: ...)` is more likely.
 Therefore, it is crucial to handle prepared statements with caution and employ appropriate strategies.